codemagic-ci-cd/codemagic-docs/content/yaml/distribution.md

 * `APP_STORE_CONNECT_PRIVATE_KEY`

   It is recommended to create a dedicated App Store Connect API key for Codemagic in [App Store Connect](https://appstoreconnect.apple.com/access/api).
+To do so:

   1. Log in to App Store Connect and navigate to **Users and Access > Keys**.
   2. Click on the '+' sign to generate a new API key.